-Annex: Examples of ways in which Standards 9.7 and 9.8 and their corresponding guidance can be pursued include the following23:
+Annex: Examples of ways in which Standards 9.5 and 9.6 and their corresponding guidance can be pursued include the following:

-- A. The evaluation of the effectiveness of the corporate governance framework, including its risk management and internal control systems, can be done through: - reviewing and analysing the minutes of the Board and its committees, the auditors' reports and, if any, actuaries' and electronic data processing audits; - analysing the ownership structure and sources of capital funds; - evaluating the independence of the Board Members, the suitability (fitness and propriety) of the Board Members, Senior Management and Key Persons in Control Functions, their effectiveness, and their ability to acknowledge improvement needs and correct mistakes (especially after such needs or mistakes have been identified by the insurer, its auditors, or the supervisor and after changes of management and in the Board); - examining the insurer's internal policies, processes and controls in order to assess the adequacy of these in light of the insurer's risk profile; - examining the accounting procedures in order to assess accuracy of the financial and statistical information periodically sent to the supervisor and its compliance with the regulations; and - evaluating the organisation and the management of the insurer. - B. Analyses of the nature of the insurer's activities can be done through: - analysing the major categories of business, the policyholders and the geographical spread thereof; - analysing the distribution model(s) used; - examining the business plans and meeting with the management to get information about the plans for the future; - analysing material contracts; - analysing the commercial policy of the insurer, in particular, policy conditions and commissions paid to the intermediaries; and - evaluating the reinsurance cover and its security.
+- A) The evaluation of the effectiveness of the insurer's corporate governance framework, including its risk management and internal control systems, can be done through: - reviewing and analysing the minutes of the Board and its committees; - examining communications provided by the auditors to the Board and/or the Audit Committee, such as the auditors' reports; - analysing information obtained from and/or received through direct engagement with the external auditor on substantial insights into the insurer's corporate governance framework, control environment, and financial reporting; - evaluating the suitability of significant owners by analysing the ownership structure and sources of finance/funding; - evaluating the independence of the Board Members, the suitability of the Board Members, Senior Management and Key Persons in Control Functions, their effectiveness, and their ability to acknowledge improvement needs and correct mistakes (especially after such needs or mistakes have been identified by the insurer, its auditors, or the supervisor and after changes of management and in the Board); - testing the insurer's internal policies, processes and controls in order to assess compliance with regulations and/or adequacy of these in light of the insurer's risk profile; - testing the accounting procedures in order to assess accuracy of the financial and statistical information periodically sent to the supervisor and its compliance with the regulations; and - evaluating the organisational structure and the management of the insurer.

+B) Analyses of the nature of the insurer's activities can be done through:

+- analysing business lines, the type of products offered, policyholders and location of business; - analysing the distribution model(s) used; - meeting with the management to get information and a deeper understanding about current and future business plans; - analysing material contracts; - analysing the sales and marketing policies of the insurer, in particular, policy conditions and remuneration paid to the intermediaries; and - evaluating the reinsurance cover and its security.
 In particular, the reinsurance cover should be appropriate with regards to the financial means of the insurer and the risks it covers.